 When it comes to eating less meat, people look at you in a strange way, as if you were insulting them, as if meat was the center of their universe.
 I’m not into that, I believe we have full freedom to choose how we age.
-I’m still not really that “aged” to think that aging is wonderful, but I get to see many people that’s definitely not enjoying their age.
+I’m still not really that “aged” to think that aging is wonderful, but I get to see many people that are definitely not enjoying their age.

 Suddenly, like enlightenment from above send me I see the light.
 There are people who in their 70´s look great.
 Some people don´t.